-No matter your hormone imbalance symptoms and no how matter how long you’ve been putting up with them, one thing’s for sure: you want them gone.
+No matter which hormonal imbalance symptoms you have and no how matter how long you’ve been managing them, one thing’s for sure: you want them gone.
 Like yesterday.
-In fact, maybe you’ve even wondered “can I balance your hormones in a week?
+In fact, maybe you’ve even wondered “can I balance your hormones in a week?“

 While there’s no magic wand that can turn everything around in a few days, it’s possible to experience noticeable changes in a week.
 We’re talking less bloating, more energy, better sleep, weight loss kickstart and almost complete elimination of chronic (back) pain.